Professional practice

 • Cargill International Trading Pte Ltd v Uttam Galva Steels Ltd [2019] EWHC 476 (Comm): appeared as sole counsel before the Commercial Court, applying for summary judgment in respect of a claim for contractual default interest.
 Successfully defended against an allegation that the contractual provision was an unenforceable penalty, and was awarded judgment in the amount of US$23 million.

-• Otello Corporation ASA v Moore Fréres & Co LLC [2018] EWHC 2347 (Ch) (led by James Collins KC): a successful claim before the Chancery Division for breach of a company’s articles of association and unfair prejudice by the majority shareholder in a company.
+• Otello Corporation ASA v Moore Fréres & Co LLC [2018] EWHC 2347 (Ch): a successful claim before the Chancery Division for breach of a company’s articles of association and unfair prejudice by the majority shareholder in a company.
+Led by James Collins KC.

 • Appeared as junior counsel in a commercial arbitration under the LCIA Rules, brought by three minority shareholders in an Eastern European energy company whose majority shareholder was a State-owned enterprise.
 The claim concerned issues of conflict of laws, rights under a shareholders’ agreement, minority shareholder rights, and Eastern European corporations law.
 Led by Graham Dunning KC.

-• FRB v DCA [2019] EWHC 2816 (Fam): Defending an application to strike out a claim for deceit in the High Court, by a husband against his wife, in relation to the latter’s alleged misrepresentations about the paternity of a child.
+• FRB v DCA [2019] EWHC 2816 (Fam): Defended an application to strike out a claim for deceit in the High Court, by a husband against his wife, in relation to the latter’s alleged misrepresentations about the paternity of a child.
 Led by Jeffrey Gruder KC.

 • Acted as junior counsel (led by Jeffrey Gruder KC) in a commercial arbitration claim under ICC Rules, concerning alleged breach and wrongful termination of an operating agreement for a private hospital in the Middle East.
+Led by Jeffrey Gruder KC.

 • Advised on disputes concerning items misdescribed in a sale at auction, and concerning the civil claims for stolen art.